 Trees That Can Be tapped For Syrup

-Here is a list of common (and some not so common) trees that can be tapped for sap to make into syrup.*
+Here is a list of common (and some not so common) trees that can be tapped for sap to make maple syrup (or other syrups).*

 1. Sugar Maple